-To calculate the volume of clinical placement activity that occurs in each financial year, data collected in internal systems should be apportioned by month, then data should simply be provided for the relevant months (i.e. July 2021 to June 2022).
+To calculate the volume of clinical placement activity that occurs in each financial year, data collected in internal systems should be apportioned by month, then data should simply be provided for the relevant months.

 To reflect practice in real life, the clinical placement hours should vary month to month, however systems may not be mature at present to allow this.
-Therefore, it is expected that for reporting in the 2021-22 reporting period, the clinical placement hours may be attributed equally across all months.
+Therefore, it is expected that for reporting in the reporting period, the clinical placement hours may be attributed equally across all months.